 Our day in the toddler room is generally very busy, as mentioned above there are lots of opportunities for the children to play and the practitioners support this by offering learning experiences which come from the children’s emerging interests (that is from observations and learning stories) such as process art, messy play, garden time games, baking, jungle gym, obstacle courses, drawing and mark making, Zumba, dress up and role play.
 With the combination of a stimulating learning environment and incorporating activities that have come from the children’s interests the children are very happy in the group which is no small feat for a group of children going through the terrible twos!

-The Montessori room is tailored for children between three to five years of age, with a mixture of interest areas, spaces for group work, play areas for floor play and spaces to relax i.e. the book corner.
-The room is led by Montessori teachers and childcare practitioners who are qualified to deliver a high standard of care through a Montessori curriculum developed with the Aistear: The National Pre-School Curriculum Framework.
+The Montessori room is tailored for children between three to five years of age, with a mixture of interest areas, spaces for group work, play areas for floor play and spaces to relax such as the book corner.
+The group’s learning is supported by Montessori teachers and childcare practitioners who are qualified to deliver a high standard of care through a Montessori curriculum developed with the Aistear: The National Pre-School Curriculum Framework.
 The early years educators work with the children in small groups and on a one to one basis to meet the children’s individual needs.

-During outdoor play we encourage the children’s physical development, we have a range of sports equipment and toys that the children can play with and develop their gross motor skills.
-We plan trips and love to get out as often as possible we have attended music classes in Christ Church and go to the farm in the spring time or to the park weather permitting.
+During outdoor play we encourage the children’s physical development, we have a range of sports equipment and toys that the children can play with to develop their gross motor skills.
+We plan trips and love to get out as often as possible.
+We have in the past attended music classes in Christ Church and go to the farm in the spring-time or to the park weather permitting.

-Parental involvement is a big deal to us in Montessori and is valued immensely, we frequently invite parents in to our class to take part in activities, help on a trip or get involved in one of our celebrations.
+Parental involvement is a big deal to us in the creche and Montessori and is valued immensely.
+We frequently invite parents into our class to take part in activities, to help on a trip or get involved in one of our celebrations.
 The children love when parents, carers or family members come into the service to take part in events.
 We see the benefits for the children for us to work in partnership with families and we embrace ways that we can improve on this partnership.